Okay, so you’ve now prepped yourself personally. You feel you’re in a good place to start something fantastic for and by yourself.

 Don’t obsess about being original – Focus on being better!

 You want to be the next Richard Branson but you feel like everything’s already in existence.

-Stiff competition in areas you’re interested in puts you off and you’re wondering if there is a secret to coming up with something unique and awesome.
+The stiff competition in the workforce may dampen your motivation.
+It will lead you to wonder if there is a secret to coming up with something unique and awesome.
 Unfortunately, there isn’t.

 Don’t let that get you down.
 It’s a total myth that an idea is not a good one just because there’s competition.
 In fact, if you have an idea that no one has ever come up with, you may be sitting on a gold mine or a complete dud (statistically, the latter is more likely).